EttusResearch/uhd/host/docs/images.rst

 The pre-built images come in two forms:

-* bundled with UHD in a platform-specific installer
+* bundled with UHD software in a platform-specific installer
 * stand-alone platform-independent archive files

 ^^^^^^^^^^^^^^^^^^^^^^